Graun im Vinschgau: Geography

-At 1 January 2011, it had a registered population of 2,447 and an area of 210.5 km2.
+As of 1 January 2011, it had a registered population of 2,447 and an area of 210.5 km2.

 The municipality contains the subdivisions Langtaufers (Vallelunga), Reschen (Resia), Rojen (Roja) and St. Valentin auf der Haide (San Valentino alla Muta).

 Adjacent municipalities: Mals, Kaunertal (Austria), Nauders (Austria), Pfunds (Austria), Sölden (Austria), Ramosch (Switzerland), Sent (Switzerland), and Tschlin (Switzerland).

 The village of Graun borders the Reschensee, which was massively deepened and extended when the valley was dammed in order to produce hydro-electricity.
 The original village was flooded after the dam's completion in July 1950; it had been abandoned and largely demolished, and Graun was rebuilt on the new shore.
 As the lone exception, the bell-tower of the 14th-century church was spared from destruction.
 The tower protrudes above the surface close to the shoreline and has become a landmark; it is the centrepiece of the commune's coat of arms.
 When water levels fall in the spring, particularly when repairs are made, the ruins of the old village are exposed.